williambrunos/Data-Structures/README.md

 This notation is an approximation, just to let us analyse how the algorithm consume resources of the computer as the length of the input raises.

-* Spacial complexity => Measure how much memory the algorithm needs
+* Location complexity => Measure how much memory the algorithm needs
-* Temporal complexity => Measure how much processing time the algorithm needs.
+* Time complexity => Measure how much processing time the algorithm needs.

 ### Abstract Data Type(ADT)